-Your first treatment is usually longer than your other appointments as we need to check measurements from your planning appointment.
+Your first treatment is usually longer than your other appointments.
+This is because we need to check measurements from your planning appointment.

 Please allow an hour on your first day.
 This will allow us to give you all the information you need and deliver your treatment.